Frequently Asked Questions

 Please call (860) 878-2028 to schedule an appointment.
-Our office manager will respond to calls within one business day.
-Calls received after noon on Fridays and on weekends will be responded to on Monday unless there is an emergency.
+Our office manager will respond to calls within one to two business days.
+Calls received after noon (12pm) on Fridays and on weekends will be responded to on Monday unless there is an emergency.

-You can also contact Greater Hartford Wellness via email through the website here.
+You can also contact Greater Hartford Wellness via email.
 Please note that security cannot be guaranteed when using email.
 Therefore, please do not include sensitive clinical information in emails and never use email in an emergency.

 What is the cancellation policy?